SMSOSS/ict_notes/notes/grouped/15-Computer_Systems.md

 ### Online Interactive System ###
 - Systems / server connected to the Internet
-- e.g. Online ticket resevation system , search engines
+- e.g. Online ticket reservation system , search engines

 ### Parallel Processing System ###
-- Handle multi tasks at the same time
+- Handle more than one tasks at the same time
-- Usually makr use of more than 1 CPU core / thread
+- Usually make use of more than 1 CPU core / thread

 ### Distributed Processing System ###
-- Division of a task
+- Divide a task into few subtasks
-- Distributed among different computers through network connection
+- Subtasks Distributed among different computers through network connection